 WHAT TO EXPECT AFTER SPINAL FUSION SURGERY

-For those suffering from chronic pain and discomfort due to scoliosis or other spine conditions, spinal fusion surgery can be a life-changing procedure.
-Success rates for spinal fusion surgery are high (70-90%), and most patients are highly satisfied with the results.
+For those suffering from chronic pain due to scoliosis or other spine conditions, spinal fusion surgery can be a life-changing procedure.
+Success rates for spinal fusion surgery are high (70-90%), and most patients feel 99.99% satisfaction with the results.

-So, the number one thing most people have is: How does long it take to recover from a spinal fusion surgery?
+So, most people think about how long does it take to recover from a spinal fusion surgery?

-The recovery timeline varies from person to person and depends on a number of factors like the extent of the surgery, whether any other procedures were performed (such as decompression surgery), as well as things like age and overall health prior to the operation.
+The recovery timeline varies from person to person.
+And, it depends on different factors like the extent of the surgery, any other previous procedures such as decompression surgery (if performed), age, and overall health prior to the operation.

 So, while we’re going to go over the typical timeline for spinal fusion recovery, it’s important to keep in mind that everyone’s healing and recovery can happen at different rates.

-Immediately after spinal fusion surgery, recovery begins with a stay in the hospital for at least the first two to four days – sometimes longer for those who have additional surgeries or risk factors.
-During this time, the surgeons and other hospital staff carefully monitor patients to manage any pain or other discomfort and make sure there are no complications from the surgery.
+Immediately after spinal fusion surgery, recovery begins with a stay in the hospital for at least the first 2-4 days.
+Sometimes longer for those who have additional surgeries or risk factors.
+During this time, the surgeons and other hospital staff carefully monitor patients to manage any pain or discomfort.
+Also, they will closely watch you to make sure there are no complications from the surgery.

-Many patients are surprised to learn that even during this initial stage, activity – particularly walking around – is a critical component of the recovery process.
-In fact, patients are often encouraged to get up and start moving around the morning after their surgery.
+Even during this initial stage, many patients are surprised to learn that activity like walking around is a critical component of the recovery process.
+In fact, experts often encourage patients to get up and start moving around the morning after their surgery.

-Physical and occupational therapists will work closely with patients to teach them how to get in and out of bed, dress, sit, stand, and walk safely so that they don’t bend or twist, which can put stress on the back and disrupt the healing process.
+Physical and occupational therapists will work closely with patients to teach certain things.
+For instance, how to get in and out of bed, dress, sit, stand, and walk safely so that they don’t bend or twist, which can put stress on the back and disrupt the healing process.
 The therapists also make sure the patients know how to properly care for their incisions and manage any pain.

-For some, a back brace may be prescribed to limit motion.
-Patients are advised to wear a form-fitting undershirt or tank top underneath for comfort and to prevent the brace from rubbing and causing irritation.
+For some, doctors prescribe a back brace to limit motion.
+We have learned from patients that it is smart to wear a form-fitting undershirt or tank top underneath the brace for comfort.
+Also, they suggest this prevents the brace from rubbing and causing irritation.

-During this time, the main goal is finding the balance between taking it easy and maintaining safe activity levels to promote healing and fusion of the vertebrae, as well as strengthen the muscles of the back.
+During this time, the main goal is finding the balance between taking it easy and maintaining safe activity levels.
+This helps in promoting healing and fusion of the vertebrae, as well as strengthening the muscles of the back.

-At this stage of recovery, there are several important activity restrictions that need to be followed, including:
+At this stage of recovery, there are several important activity restrictions that patients need to follow:

 - No bending at the back.
 Bending at the knee and hips is fine.